TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 C. the applicant’s graduate transcript sent directly to the department by the educational institution; or an official copy of the transcripts sent directly from the program; or a letter sent directly from the program director prior to matriculation; and

-22.214.171.124 INITIAL TEMPORARY PERMIT ISSUANCE UPON APPROVAL: After the applicant has met all the requirements for a temporary permit, and the application has received approval by the Department, in consultation with the Board, the applicant will be issued a temporary permit for one year.
+184.108.40.206 INITIAL TEMPORARY PERMIT ISSUANCE UPON APPROVAL: After the applicant has met all the requirements for a temporary permit, and the application has received approval by the department, in consultation with the board, the applicant will be issued a temporary permit for one year.

 A. The temporary permit is only valid if the conditions of the permit remain unchanged.

-B. A copy of the temporary permit will be sent by the Department to the person on record as the permittee's training supervisor.
+B. A temporary permit will be sent by the department to the person on record as the permittee's training supervisor.

-188.8.131.52 ADDRESS OR EMPLOYMENT CHANGES.
-The permittee must keep the Department informed immediately of any changes in residential and employment addresses and phone numbers so that renewal notices and Department correspondence will be received by the permittee.
+22.214.171.124 ADDRESS OR EMPLOYMENT CHANGES: The permittee must keep the department informed immediately of any changes in residential and employment addresses and phone numbers so that renewal notices and department correspondence will be received by the permittee.

 A. Temporary permits are only valid for the performance of respiratory care under the direct supervision of the training supervisor who signed the supervisor’s agreement portion of the applicant’s application for the temporary permit.